devleaks/cockpitdecks-docs/docs/Concepts.md

 Internally, Cockpitdecks uses a few objects whose function are easy to understand.

-## Data
+## Variable

-A data is a named entity ready to contain some data, a value.
+A Variable is a named entity ready to contain some data, a value.

-There are several types of data depending on where the data gets its value from.
+There are several types of Variable depending on the source of the value.

-Cockpitdecks internal data is an internal value only used by Cockpitdecks, to maintain an internal state for example.
+Cockpitdecks internal variable is an internal value only used by Cockpitdecks, to maintain an internal state for example.

-Simulator data is a value coming from the simulation software.
+Simulator variable is a value coming from the simulation software.
 Each time it changes in the simulation software, its value is updated in Cockpitdecks.

-### Data Listener
+### Variable Listener

-Each data has listeners associated with it.
-Each time the value of a Data changes, the listeners are notified of the updated value and can perform some tasks on their own to take into account the new value.
+Each variable has listeners associated with it.
+Each time the value of a Variable changes, the listeners are notified of the updated value and can perform some tasks on their own to take into account the new value.

+### Formula

+A Formula is an expression that uses Variables to compute a new value.

 ## Instruction